 Will you keep matters confidential?

-Is the Conduct Committee subject to the Freedom of Information Act?
+Is Corporate Reporting Review activity subject to the Freedom of Information Act?

 In what circumstances might a press notice be issued?

 We reserve the right to make an announcement where, following a review, a company makes a significant change, whether corrective or clarificatory, to its report or accounts.
 The company will be invited to comment on any draft press notice.
 In some cases, if the fact of a Review Group enquiry has become public, we may consider making an announcement.

 The Conduct Committee may also make an announcement on any application to court and at the end of court proceedings.